Integrate necessary IoT sensors in smart residential buildings to improve security, maintenance and comfort of residents

 4. Occupancy & Space Utilization Sensors (Click for detailed information)

-• Occupancy Sensors – Detect presence to optimize HVAC and lighting systems.
+• Occupancy Sensors – Detect human presence to optimize HVAC and lighting systems.

-• People Counting Sensors – Analyze building foot traffic for better space management.
+• People Counting Sensors – Analysis of building foot traffic for better space management.

-• Desk & Room Sensors – Help manage workspace utilization in offices.
+• Desk & Room Sensors – Workspace utilization in offices.

 5. Structural & Maintenance Sensors (Click for detailed information)